 All California crimes have corresponding elements associated with that offense.
 Examples of elements include:

-- a specific mental state (e.g., the intent to commit fraud),
+a specific mental state (such as intent to commit fraud),

-- the commission of an act (e.g., entering a residence),
+the commission of an act (such as entering a residence),

-- the failure to commit an act (e.g., not stopping a car after causing an accident), and
+the failure to commit an act (such as not stopping a car after causing an accident), and

 What is a conspiracy under California Penal Code 182?

-According to these instructions, a prosecutor must prove three elements in order to successfully convict a defendant of criminal conspiracy.
+According to these instructions, a prosecutor must prove three elements in order to successfully convict a defendant of a criminal conspiracy charge.
 These are:

 Note that there does not need to be an explicit or formal agreement between the conspirators (also referred to as co-conspirators).
 The fact that there was an agreement can be established by circumstantial evidence (that is, the circumstances surrounding the parties’ actions).
 This evidence, though, must show that the conspirators acted with a common purpose to commit a crime.